6 things to look out for when buying a townhouse

 Take the time to research different loan products, including interest rates, fees, and repayment terms.
 Getting conditional approval for a home loan is advisable, as this can help you understand your borrowing capacity and make the buying process more straightforward.

 Remember to factor in additional costs such as stamp duty, legal fees, and ongoing maintenance expenses when determining affordability.
+Get an estimate your upfront costs with our stamp duty calculator.

-Buying a townhouse can offer the type of convenience and comfort that many homeowners are seeking from their property purchase.
 By taking the time to conduct thorough research, you’ll be prepared to make a smart purchase decision - and ultimately help find your dream townhouse.

 Keen to learn more about the home-buying process?
 Check out our other articles and stay in the know about all things home loans.

+Applications are subject to credit approval, satisfactory security and minimum deposit requirements.
+Full terms and conditions are found on our Unloan Terms and Conditions.
+Modified Terms and Conditions will be set out in our Notice of Variation Agreement, if you are approved.
 This article is intended to provide general information only.
 It does not have regard to the financial situation or needs of any reader and must not be relied upon as financial product advice.
-Please consider seeking financial advice before making any decision based on this information.